csteachian/12ibx/README.md

-# 12ibx
+# 12ibx - Official Home of SloCo
-Classwork by 12IBx
+We are obviously the best at medical record storage Classwork by 12IBx